Yesterday I successfully built my first solo PirateBox, the anonymous, free local sharing platform created by David Darts

 If I can do it, so can you.

-The You Never Forget Your First PirateBox by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+You Never Forget Your First PirateBox by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.